 This is a straightforward way to get running water in a hand-built truck camper.
 You don’t need to be a plumber to do this.

-At this point, things are getting pretty exciting, but we still have a ways to go until it is done.
+Things are getting pretty exciting at this point, but we still have a way to go until it is done.

 Cut Out A Notch In The Back Of The Cabinet To Make Room For The Truck Canopy Clamps

 Truck canopies require clamps to adhere them to the truck bed.
 The clamps stick out a bit into the truck bed area.
 To get your cabinet to fit snugly against the truck bed wall, you are going to have to notch out an area or two of the countertop.